- Absolut Pear Vodka

 - 8-10 Cloves

-Here is a cozy drink for the cold and snowy season.
+Here is a cozy drink for the cold and snowy season (German 'Glueh'='Glow' - so Glow-wine).
 The trick is to prepare and serve it nice and hot, but not boil all the alcohol out of it.
-The easiest way to do this is to prepare a concentrated essence of the drink in about 2-3 cups of wine first and add the rest of the wine later shortly before serving.
+The easiest way to do this is to prepare a concentrated essence of the drink upfront (using about 2-3 cups of the wine) and add the rest of the wine/rum later shortly before serving.

-Now create the essence bringing about 2 cups of wine with the spice bag, the lemon and orange peel and the sugar to a boil, turn down the heat and let it simmer for about 10 minutes (I like to add a small squeeze of lemon too).
-Turn the heat off and add the rum.
+Now create the essence bringing about 2 cups of wine with the spice bag, the lemon and orange peel and the sugar to a boil, turn down the heat and let it simmer for about 10-20 minutes (I like to add a small squeeze of lemon too).
+Turn the heat off and add about half of the rum.

-Before serving, add the rest of the wine in a medium size pot, cut the orange slices in quarters and add to it, add the essence and heat it all up without bringing it to a boil.
+Before serving, add the rest of the wine in a medium size pot, cut the orange slices in quarters and add to it, add the essence, the rest of the rum and heat it all up without bringing it to a boil.
 If needed add some more sugar to taste.